KokoDoko/CatPiano/readme.md

 - Open the solution file with Xamarin.
 This should automatically generate the needed files that aren't in the github repository.
 - The project should now be able to compile.

-- If you want to keep using git you can, but if you want to push, you'll need to set a new origin: `git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git`
+_(Now you can just delete the hidden .git folder, or else you'll need to update the git origin:  `git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git`)_
-- Or you can just delete the hidden .git folder

-### Just copy the files
+### Simply copy the files

-If the solution file won't open or won't generate a working project:
+If the solution won't compile or you encounter some incomprehensible error:

 - Create a new empty Visual Studio or Xamarin solution named "CatPiano"
 - Download this repository as a zip